 Eric F. Spina

 This project could not have been undertaken without the support of the UD new President Dr. Eric Spina.
 President Spina agreed to provide the researchers accesses to the sealed papers of the UD Presidents and Board of Trustees.
 Without that act we would not have been able to write this history.
 He did so knowing that it was possible that some of what the researchers found might not shed the best light on the university.
 His support for bringing the historical truths to light revealed an admirable degree of academic integrity that impressed the faculty but most importantly taught the students an important lesson.
 His support also helped smoothed the path for us during our research.
 President Spina also took an active personal interest in the project that further inspired the students.
 He also took time out of his busy schedule to visit our classroom and interact with the students.
 We could not have asked any more from the head of the school.

 Kristina’s participation with this project began when she was an Assistant Archivist and continued when she became the head of UD Archives.
 Like Jennifer before her, she played a vital role in this project.
 She helped faculty think of places where important material lay hide in mass of material produced over the many years.
 She then introduced students to the University of Dayton Archives and helped coordinate their research.

 Karen supported faculty efforts to make this class happen by providing help in locating resources and publicizing the class.
 Her office provided much needed financial support early in the project.
-The “Experimental Learning Innovation Fund” grant helped cover the initial costs of paying for the services needed to place the website on the world wide web.
+The “Experiential Learning Innovation Fund” grant helped cover the initial costs of paying for the services needed to place the website on the world wide web.
 The financial support also helped defray the costs of buy equipment.
-Thanks for being an advocate of Experiental Learning Karen.
+Thanks for being an advocate of Experiential Learning Karen.